Spectroscopy Module (sbpy.spectroscopy)¶

 re-normalization to other wavelengths.

-is a Quantity
+SpectralGradient is a Quantity with units of

 inverse length.
-For convenience, sbpy
+For convenience, sbpy includes a

-unit, which is equal to 100 nm:
+hundred_nm unit, which is equal to 100 nm:

 >>> import astropy.units as u